History of Minneapolis

-An overhead view of Saint Anthony Falls, showing some of the remaining flour mills, the Stone Arch Bridge, a hydroelectric power plant, and the lock and dam providing navigation above the falls.

 Minneapolis is the largest city by population in the U.S. state of Minnesota, and the county seat of Hennepin County.
 The origin and growth of the city was spurred by the proximity of Fort Snelling, the first major United States military presence in the area, and by its location on Saint Anthony Falls, which provided power for sawmills and flour mills.

-Fort Snelling was established in 1819, at the confluence of the Mississippi and Minnesota rivers, and soldiers began using the falls for waterpower.
-When land became available for settlement, two towns were founded on either side of the falls: Saint Anthony, on the east side, and Minneapolis, on the west side.
+Construction of Fort Snelling began in 1819, near the confluence of the Mississippi and Minnesota rivers.
+A lumber mill and a grist mill were built at Saint Anthony Falls in 1822 to supply the fort.
+Saint Anthony was established on the east bank in the 1840s, while Minneapolis developed on the west bank later; Minneapolis was incorporated as a city in 1866.
 The two towns later merged into one city in 1872.

 Early development focused on sawmills, but flour mills eventually became the dominant industry.
-This industrial development fueled the development of railroads and banks, as well as the foundation of the Minneapolis Grain Exchange.
-Through innovations in milling techniques, Minneapolis became a world-leading center of flour production, earning the name "Mill City".
-As the city grew, the culture developed through its churches, arts institutions, the University of Minnesota, and a famous park system designed by Horace Cleveland and Theodore Wirth.
+The growth of the milling industry contributed to the expansion of transportation, banking, and commercial institutions, including the Minneapolis Grain Exchange.
+Through innovations in milling and the growth of its flour-milling industry, Minneapolis became a leading center of flour production and became known as the "Mill City".
+As the city grew, its cultural institutions developed alongside the University of Minnesota and a renowned park system shaped by figures including Horace Cleveland and, later, Theodore Wirth.

 Although the sawmills and the flour mills are long gone, Minneapolis remains a regional center in banking and industry.
 The two largest milling companies, General Mills and the Pillsbury Company, now merged under the General Mills name, still remain prominent in the Twin Cities area.
 The city has rediscovered the riverfront, which now hosts parkland, the Mill City Museum, and the Guthrie Theater.